COWAN POTTERY STUDIO

 Upon his return he reopened the company and, with the help of the Cleveland Chamber of Commerce, established a plant at 19633 Lake Rd. in Rocky River.
 Within a decade the firm was employing 35 people and producing 175,000 pieces a year.
 There were 1,400 retailers throughout the Western Hemisphere selling Cowan pottery, including some of the nation's leading department stores.
 Examples were also purchased by several art museums, including Boston's and Chicago's.
 Cowan was considered a pioneer in promoting ceramic, instead of bronze, marble, or wood, as a medium for sculpture.

 The company was unable to survive the Depression.
-The pottery closed in 1931 and the stock was sold to the Bailey Co. department store.
-R. Guy Cowan later moved to New York state and died there in 1957.
+The pottery closed in 1931 and the stock was sold to the BAILEY CO. department store.
+R. Guy Cowan later moved to Syracuse, New York to become the art director for Onondaga Pottery Co., makers of Syracuse China.
+In Syracuse he was also an important influence on the early years of the National Ceramic Exhibitions, held at the Everson Museum of Art.
+He died in 1957 and is buried in Lakewood Park Cemetery (ROCKY RIVER , Ohio).

 Cleveland Historical Logo